How To Style Men’s Loafers For (Almost) Any Occasion

 3. Gucci Horsebit 1953 Loafer

-Celebrating its 70th anniversary this year, the Gucci Horsebit 1953 Loafer pays homage to an icon.
+Having recently celebrated its 70th anniversary, the Gucci Horsebit 1953 Loafer pays homage to an icon.
 Since its inception, the horsebit loafer has remained a staple in the luxury Italian fashion house’s range; this commemorative style is executed in brown leather with palladium hardware and features archival logo detailing on the inside.

 5. Aurélien Yacht Loafers